Aggressive Boston Criminal Defense Attorney

 Contact Boston Criminal Defense Attorney Rosemary Curran Scapicchio

 You can count on Rosemary Curran Scapicchio to give you a "supreme performance" and provide the best criminal defense possible.
-She is very respected in legal circles throughout Massachusetts and country.
+She is very respected in legal circles throughout Massachusetts and the country.
 She feels strongly that each and every client deserves the best criminal defense possible.
 Call, fax or e-mail her to schedule your initial consultation.